lahcen001/arabic-typing-python/README.md

 [![Build Status](https://travis-ci.com/zaini/yamli-api.svg?token=DBtzE6aVUQsPLsj6qBSd&branch=master)](https://travis-ci.com/zaini/yamli-api)

-# yamli-api
+# Arabic Transliterator API
-An API wrapper for Yamli.com
+An API wrapper for Arabic transliteration services

-The Transliterator class takes a string and updates it's list of candidates to the Arabic transliterations provided by Yamli.com
+The Transliterator class takes a string and updates its list of candidates to Arabic transliterations.

 Providing a string with multiple words will make the candidates empty.